 Discover the San Luis Valley Secret

 Colorado’s San Luis Valley is the second largest fresh potato growing region in the U.S. for good reason.
-Situated at an elevation of 7600 feet, nestled between the Sangre de Cristo and San Juan Mountains, the valley enjoys mild temperatures and 350 days of sunshine a year.
+Sitting at an elevation of 7600 feet, between the Sangre de Cristo and San Juan Mountains, the valley enjoys mild temperatures and 350 days of sunshine a year.
 Part of an ancient lake bed, the fertile soil has been enriched by a unique mix of mineral deposits and is further enhanced by abundant annual snow melt.
 That is why over 150 potato growing families have made the San Luis Valley their home for generations.

 Ensuring Colorado Potato Quality